 MNsure will not automatically end your private health plan coverage if you are identified as being eligible, or become eligible, for Medicare after you are enrolled in a private plan.
 However, you can request to end your private plan coverage at any time.
-Generally, if you are eligible for Medicare, even if you do not enroll in it, then you are not eligible for advanced premium tax credits (APTC) or cost-sharing reduction (CSR).
+Generally, if you are eligible for Medicare, even if you do not enroll in it, then you are not eligible for an advanced premium tax credit (APTC) or cost-sharing reductions (CSR).
 Any APTC or CSR you are receiving will be terminated.
 Additionally, if you choose to enroll in a private plan through MNsure instead of Medicare and then enroll in Medicare later, you may have to pay a late enrollment penalty.

 You will be found ineligible to purchase a private plan (qualified health plan) because you receive Medicare Part A or Part B.

 You will see something similar to the following message:

 Generally, Medicare beneficiaries are not eligible to purchase insurance through MNsure.
 However, narrow exceptions do apply.
 If you're a Medicare beneficiary and are looking for health care coverage through MNsure, you should first contact the Senior Linkage Line at 800-333-2433 to speak with a Medicare specialist.